tepot2/JST/README.md

 Tests can be run against Firefox without modification.
 In order to test against Chrome, download chromedriver.exe (http://code.google.com/p/selenium/wiki/ChromeDriver) and either add it to your path or specify its location when you start the selenium server.
+When launching the selenium server, use -Dwebdriver.chrome.driver=C:\Path\to\chromedriver.exe to specify the location of chromedriver.

 These tests have been run successfully on Windows and Linux (Ubuntu) without modification.
 If you have difficulty running the tests on any other platform,